funkybooboo/university/acronyms.md

 detect corruption.
 GPT is part of the UEFI standard and is widely supported by modern operating systems, making it the preferred choice for new drives.

+### ISR: Interrupt Service Routine

+An Interrupt Service Routine (ISR) is a special block of code in embedded systems or operating systems that executes in response to an interrupt signal.
+When a hardware device needs attention, it sends an interrupt to the CPU, which pauses its current tasks to execute the ISR associated with that interrupt.
+This allows the system to handle events like input from peripherals or timer expirations efficiently.
+After the ISR completes its task, control returns to the interrupted process, ensuring that critical operations are managed promptly without significant delay.

 ### CIA

 - **Confidentiality**: Ensures that information is only accessible to authorized individuals through measures like